Learn how to skipper and moor a barge with Hotels Afloat

 With just a slow current in the water, you can end up on the other side of the river or bump into another boat.

 The tranquillity of the canals and rivers can put you in difficulty when you're pushing the boat a little too fast.

 Before you do anything, you have to judge if the place where you want to moor your boat is safe; with enough keel depth; not too close to locks; that you will not hinder the navigation of other boats.

 The other essential factors are the strength of the current, your direction and the length of space available for your boat.

 Remember that you will generally moor with the bow pointing upstream.
 If possible have somebody already ashore, ready to take you mooring lines, as you will not always be sure if the deckhand will be able to jump ashore (shallow waters, strong current etc.).

-Your cruising upstream, there is not too much current.
+You're cruising upstream, there is not too much current.
 Begin to approach the mooring quay by heading for a point before the bollard you are going to use.
 Cast the mooring lines ashore from the bow, slow ahead.
-Once the line is placed on the bollard, bring up the slack on the barges bollard, the bow will automatically be taken to the quay as the line tightens, your engine should be idle at this stage.
+Once the line is placed on the bollard, bring up the slack on the barge bollard.
+The bow will automatically be taken to the quay as the line tightens, your engine should be idle at this stage.